 1. If I go bankrupt I’ll lose everything I own.

-Upon bankruptcy your assets are categorized three ways.
+When individuals file for personal bankruptcy their assets are categorized three ways:

 2. Everyone will know that I went bankrupt.